 3. Reach Out As Personally As You Can

-Ideally, you would engage in one-on-one conversations with each of your lapsed donors by meeting face to face, making phone calls, or sending personalized emails.
-Here are some ways you could get started.
+Ideally, you would engage in one-on-one conversations with each of your lapsed donors by meeting face-to-face, making phone calls, or sending personalized emails.
+But there are ways to connect with your donors without meeting in person too.
+Here are some ideas to get started.

 - Handwritten card.
 Write a personal note explaining that you miss them and let them know about the work your nonprofit accomplished since they’ve last given.
 Handwriting a message shows your donors that you truly value their support.